-Today, you will find one or more effects loops on most amplifiers, but most people do not understand how they work.
+Today, you will find one or more effects loops on most amplifiers.
+But most people do not understand how they work.

 What Is An Effects Loop?

-Why An Effects Loop Is Important
+Why an Effects Loop Is Important

 But have you ever noticed that when you run them through your high-gain channel on an amp, it doesn’t sound right?
 If you run the same effect through your clean channel, it will sound great, just the way it was designed to.
-What you are hearing is the modified version of the effect through your distortion channel.
+What you are hearing is the altered effect through your distortion channel.

-Setting Up Your Effects Loop
+Setting Up an Effects Loop

-You will want to make sure that you are using high-quality cables to connect your effects or processor.
-We generally recommend assemblies with twisted pair conductors, like the D’Addario Custom Series Twisted Pair Cables.
+You want to make sure that you are using high-quality cables to connect your effects or processor.
+We generally recommend cables with twisted pair conductors.
+Products like the D’Addario Custom Series Twisted Pair Cables.
 This will make sure that you will prevent injecting noise into your signal.

-Connect the “Send” jack to the input of your effects pedal or processor, and the “Return” to the output.
+Connect the Send jack to the input of your effects pedal or processor, and the Return to the output.
 If the amplifier has any send or return level controls, you will want to set these while playing.

 The effects of clipping will be loss of treble and a dull, lifeless sound or added distortion.
 Should this be the case, turn your send level down until everything sounds right.

-Once you have this set, any return level controls can be turned up in conjunction with the master to get the desired output volume from your amplifier.
+Once you have this set, any return level controls can be turned up in conjunction with the master volume.
+This will help get the desired output volume from your amplifier.
 For any other questions about setup, make sure to also take a look at your amplifier’s manual.
 This will help should you get stuck!

 Effects Loop vs Front of Amp

-Below, you can see what the signals look like electrically.
+In the picture below, you can see what the signals look like electrically.
 On the left is a clean signal, which is normally what you will see coming from an instrument, but far more dynamic.

 The invention of the effects loop means sensitive devices can be used with distorted tones.
 This allowed the amp to voice the distorted signal and then run that new tone through the effect.
 This keeps the sound of the effect intact and optimal, just like it was designed to be.

-But there are two types of loops and I feel it’s worth exploring them so that you understand how they work.
-If your amp has one it’s going to be either series or parallel.
+But there are two types of loops, and I feel it’s worth exploring them so that you understand how they work.
+If your amp has one, it’s going to be either series or parallel.

 The Parallel Effects Loop

-The parallel effects loop is the less common circuit design, but shows up enough to justify looking at.
-This particular circuit mixes your amps dry or original signal, with the modified one.
+The parallel effects loop is the less common circuit design.
+But shows up enough to justify looking at.
+This particular circuit mixes your amp’s dry or original signal, with the modified one.

-Effects like EQ, tremolo, and noise reduction don’t work as well in this type of loop unless set for 100 percent wet, but even then the dry signal can still be problematic.
+Effects like EQ, tremolo and noise reduction don’t work as well in this type of loop.
+Unless set for 100 percent wet, but even then the dry signal can still be problematic.
 Now that is not to say the parallel effects loop is a bad idea, it has its place!

 The Series Effects Loop

 With a serial effects loop, your entire signal is changed by the device you are running it through.
 So when you send your signal from your amp to your effect pedal or processor, the preamp is running in series with the connected device.

 It is then sent back to the amp from the device as one path from send to return.
 The nice thing about a serial loop is that you can essentially run any effect you want in it.

 There is no dry signal running in parallel with the device chain, it is 100 percent wet when it comes back to the amp.
 It is a very versatile circuit design and is really all you will need for an effects loop.

 There are other amps that include controls with their loops.
-These can be terms like
+These can be terms like:

-- Send level control
+- Send level control.

-- Return level control
+- Return level control.

-- Foot switchable control
+- Foot switchable control.

-- MIDI controllable loop
+- MIDI controllable loop.

 Send Level Control

 The Send control allows you to set the outgoing signal to your pedals or processors.
-Effect pedals work with instrument level and can not handle a signal any hotter than that without clipping.
+Effect pedals work with instrument levels.
+This means they can not handle a signal any hotter than that without clipping.

-But some processors work with line level for optimal performance and some amps allow you to provide both signals with the send control.
+But some processors work with line level for optimal performance.
+Some amps allow you to provide both signals with the send control.
 If you have a pedal that is clipping or sounds dull, turn the level down until it is resolved.

 Return Level Control

-Your return level control simply sets the signal intensity coming back to the amp from your pedals or processors.
+Your Return control sets the signal intensity coming back to the amp from your pedals.
 This control is not seen very much on devices, as the master volume takes care of this for you.
 But should you find one, it can assist with getting the right signal back to your amplifier.

-Foot Control Or MIDI
+Foot Switch Or MIDI